NateDiamond13/nate_bot/README.md

-# Nate Bot (Rust)
+# NateBot (Rust)

-Nate Bot for Discord rewritten in Rust
+NateBot for Discord rewritten in Rust

 ## Useful Commands